 Refreshments will be served at the opening event and Santa Fe singer/songwriter Lonesome Lee West will be performing.
 To receive more information about the Fab Lab Pop-up, please go to: fablabhub.org.

-*A bit on Sarah: Sarah Boisvert has over 30 years experience in the design, development, and commercialization of high technology products utilizing Digital Fabrication including laser machining and 3D Printing.
-Her Market Segmentation graduate work at Johns Hopkins University led to her expertise in productization of high tech devices.
+*A bit on Sarah: Sarah Boisvert has over 30 years of experience in the design, development, and commercialization of high technology products utilizing Digital Fabrication including laser machining and 3D Printing.
+Her Market Segmentation graduate work at Johns Hopkins University led to her expertise in the productization of high-tech devices.
 Ms. Boisvert is a co-founder of the commercial division of Potomac Photonics, Inc. of Lanham MD, which she joined to commercialize RF-discharge Excimer laser technology.
 Following the sale of the company in 1999, Ms. Boisvert founded Fab Lab Hub, a non-profit that is part of the MIT-based Fab Lab Network in order to foster workforce training in digital fabrication manufacturing skills and conduct R&D on 3D Printed prosthetic hands.
 She operates two Fab Labs that are co-located with commercial job shops, providing paid internships for students in Digital Badge programs.
 Fab Lab Hub produces DigiFabCon each year, a Fab Festival dedicated to demonstrating how digital fabrication is impacting the world.

 During this time she also consulted for the Fab Foundation, the non-profit that supports more than 1,000 fab labs worldwide.
 There she developed strategic plans, implemented marketing communication and conducted fundraising.
 She returned to Potomac part-time as Chief 3D Printing Officer in February 2014.